fluturecode/mtv-nft/README.md

 ## Feel free to use it as a starting point for your next Solana project

 Also feel free to send us feedback, open an issue or even PR and contribute by creating your own components, refactoring or other improvements.

+## RPC

+Make sure to add your RPC endpoint to the .envsample and rename it to .env before committing to GitHub.
+For more info visit 'https://docs.helius.xyz/welcome/what-is-helius'

 ## Getting Started